DOOM (2016) - Review

 DOOMx64-2017-05-10-10-36-40-150-1024x576.png

 The hunting for secrets is actually what ends up taking so much time.
 I went back to some levels and cleaned out their secrets so I could really enjoy the combat and finish the levels at the speed I would expect.
-Many of the stages themselves can be completed in 10 minutes or less, if you know where you're going and you don't need to spend much time looking for supplies.
+Many of the stages themselves can be completed in 10 minutes or less if you know where you're going and you don't need to spend much time looking for supplies.
 That being said, the stages are also quite massive, providing a variety of environments.
 Likewise, the enemy and weapon variety is well-paced to make sure things never seem stale.
-Considering the fact that Doom is mostly following a rinse and repeat formula of having you fight in arenas and murdering demons in the occasional hallway, I never got tired of the format the whole way through the campaign.
+Because Doom mostly follows a rinse-and-repeat formula of having you fight in arenas and murder demons in the occasional hallway, I never got tired of the format the whole way through the campaign.
 It was cool and exciting to see what new creature they'd throw at you.
 By the end, when every single enemy type is unleashed in intense gauntlet battles, it's just as exciting because you have all your weapons and they're upgraded the way you want them.

 The occasional secret room to bring back the nostalgia